-The 'modernist' architectural and interior design aesthetic of this contemporary family home is reflected in the new designed garden's asymmetric geometry.
+The 'modernist' architectural and interior design aesthetic of this contemporary family home is reflected in the designed garden's asymmetric rectilinear geometry.
 Where bi-fold doors unite interior and exterior spaces, the garden becomes part of the house.
-This interior-exterior integration is developed through the garden's new architecture-responsive design, expressed with appropriate materials.
+This interior-exterior integration is developed through the garden's architecture-responsive design, expressed with relevant materials.

-Detached house designed by Oberlanders Architects, 2005.
-The property developer's flat, open rectangular garden did not provide sufficient interest, beauty or utility for the new owners, who had been attracted by the refined modernist design aesthetic of the house.
+This 2005 detached house was designed by Oberlanders Architects.
+The developer's flat, open rectangular garden did not provide sufficient interest, beauty or utility for the new owners, who had been attracted by the refined modernist design aesthetic of the house.
 The simple, level garden was proving inadequate for family life.
 The garden needed a more ambitious design.

 Site-sensitive and client-centred, my design for this garden balances the physical attributes of the specific place with the preferences of the house owners.
 I designed the garden to reflect elements of the interior roomplan, and included a permeable subdivision of the garden to separate the family's diverse uses of their outdoor space.
 Designed as a functional and aesthetic environment to enhance family life over many years, the transformed garden more than justifies its construction cost.